cham207388/spring-boot-cloud-ms/notes.md

       4. once api-gateway and service registry are used, we can use server.port=0 to assign a random for the service at runtime.

 ### config server
+      - both config server and actuator dependencies are required
       - create git repo
       - spring.cloud.config.server.git.uri=https://github.com/cham207388/config-server-sb-sc-ms
       - spring.cloud.config.server.git.default-label=main
       - spring.cloud.config.server.git.username=username
       - spring.cloud.config.server.git.password=token (Profile --> settings --> developer setting)

+##### Services using config server
+      - add config client and actuator as dependencies
+      - create a file: <application.name>.properties
+      - put all config props in this file and commit ** except the following in application.properties
+         - spring.application.name=<application.name>
+         - spring.config.import=optional:configserver:http://localhost:8888